 - 2 tbsp or more sugar, confectioners/icing

-In a large mixing bowl, add the all-purpose/plain flour.
-Most modern milled flour does not need to be sifted, but if you are using an artisan flour, or milling your own, sift the flour if there are lumps.
+In a separte large mixing bowl, add the all-purpose/plain flour.
+Most modern milled flour does not need to be sifted, but if you are using an artisan flour or milling your own, sift the flour if there are lumps.

-Add the flour mixture in increments.
-I like to use a small 1/3 cup to add the flour in batches.
-Once the flour is absorbed add another 1/3 cup and mix in on the low setting.
+Add the flour mixture to the butter mixture in increments.
+Use a 1/3 measuring cup to add the flour in batches.
+Once the flour is absorbed, add another 1/3 cup and mix in on the low setting.
 Continue until all of the dry mix is added to the butter mixture.
-Periodically, stop and scrap down the sides of you mixing bowl and make sure everything is mixing thoroughly.
+Periodically, stop and scrape down the sides of the mixing bowl to ensure it's mixing thoroughly.

 Prepping the Cookies

 Before rolling out the cookies, prepare the work surface with a thin coating of flour to prevent sticking.

 Place the dough on the work surface and use your hands to make a vertical rectangle out of the dough.
 Before rolling, coat the rolling pin with flour (using your hands) to prevent sticking.
 Begin rolling out the dough into a long vertical rectangle.
 The edges can be rough so don't worry about making it perfect.
 Try this special rolling pin to set the thickness of the dough when rolling it out.
 Use ¼ inch/6.4mm for these cookies.
 If they are rolled out too thin (⅛ inch /3.2mm), the cookies will be too fragile.